Public Functions

 gray_iso_rt_macro_kernel(vs, ζ_rt)

 Compute the isotropic radial-tangential macroturbulence kernel from Gray (2008) (Eq.
-17.8) assuming AR = AT and ζR = ζT.
+17.8), assuming equal amplitudes (AR = AT) and equal velocity scales (ζR = ζT).
+The kernel is the disk-integrated (μ-averaged) form.

 Arguments: